Selector

 Description

-Depending on the value of the parameter Number of input dimensions the table of indexing parameters changes.
-Each row of the table corresponds to one of the input measurements in Number of input dimensions.
-An input signal must have no more than a certain number of measurements, specified as Number of input dimensions.
-For example, if Number of input dimensions equals , then the signal will be interpreted as -dimensional.
-For example, if the input is expected to be a scalar (one-dimensional) but Number of input dimensions equals 2
+Depending on the parameter value Number of input dimensions the indexing parameters table is changing.
+Each row of the table corresponds to one of the input dimensions in Number of input dimensions.
+The input signal must have no more than a certain number of dimensions, specified as Number of input dimensions.
+For example, if Number of input dimensions equally , then the signal will be interpreted as - measured.
+For example, if a scalar (one-dimensional) is expected at the input, but Number of input dimensions equally 2, then the scalar will be considered as two-dimensional.
+When configuring the block Selector for operations with multidimensional signals, the block icon changes.

-Suppose we have an array U
+Let’s say we have an array U:

 U = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-We want to select a subarray Y
+We want to select a subarray Y size 8 from U, starting from the element with the index Idx1:

 Idx1 = 3